Nudged Elastic Band in Topological Data Analysis: Additional data set information

 \subsection{Optical flow patches}

-The optical flow database by \citet{RothBlack} contains 800 optical flow fields, each $250\times 200$ pixels (Figure \ref{fig: opticalFlowImages}).
-This ground-truth optical flow is generated by pairing range images and camera motions.
-The range images are from the Brown range image database.
-The camera motions are retrieved from a database of 67 videos from hand-held or car-mounted video cameras, each approximately 100 frames long.
-The camera motions are extracted using {\em boujou} software by 2d3 Ltd., available at \url{http://www.2d3.com}.
+The optical flow database by Roth and Black \cite{RothBlack} contains 800 optical flow fields, each $250\times 200$ pixels (Figure~\ref{fig: opticalFlowImages}).
+This ground-truth optical flow is generated by pairing range images from the Brown range image data base with camera motions.
+The camera motions are extracted from a database of 67 videos from hand-held or car-mounted video cameras, each approximately 100 frames long, using {\em boujou} software by 2d3 Ltd.\ available at \url{http://www.2d3.com}.
 The Roth and Black database is available at \url{http://www.gris.informatik.tu-darmstadt.de/~sroth/research/flow/downloads.html}.

-From the Black and Roth database we create a space of optical flow patches, and our preprocessing is similar to that of \citet{Mumford}. \begin{enumerate}
+From the Black and Roth database we create a space of optical flow patches, and our preprocessing is similar to that of \cite{LeePedersenMumford}. \begin{enumerate}

 \item We randomly choose $4\cdot10^5$ size $3\times3$ optical flow patches from the Roth and Black database.
 Each patch is a matrix of ordered pairs, where $u_i$ and $v_i$ are the horizontal and vertical components, respectively, of the flow vector at pixel $i$.